fenarinarsa/bad_apple/README.md

 ## Options

+### Alternate versions

+Don't forget to use the correct data files (they're all provided in the release archive):
-You can switch to monochrome by setting ```monochrome EQU 1``` at the start of the source code.
+- You can switch to monochrome by setting ```monochrome EQU 1``` at the start of the source code.

-The DMA sound frequency can be easily changed (look for ```move.b #%11,$FFFF8921.w```).
+- The DMA sound frequency can be easily changed (look for ```move.b #%11,$FFFF8921.w```).

+### STF/TT030/Falcon ports

 It's worth noting that you can disable the blitter use in BASTGenerator by setting all three ```opt_blitter``` options to ```false``` in ```bw_MakeRun()```.
 The generated data file will only contain software code for delta-packing without any need to change the player.
-By using ony 8 greyshades and adding a software YM2149 sample replay, an STF version should be possible.
+By using only 8 greyshades and adding a software YM2149 sample replay, an STF version should be possible.

+The Blitter emulation provided in the source code should work on 68030 (untested).
+However the "stack trick" used between interrupts is not compatible with the 68030, to my knowledge.

 A Falcon version could also be done by removing all audio data and using an MP2 player.
+However the 4/3 resolutions are different in VGA and RGB, and the Videl chip needs to be setup accordingly to work in 60Hz.